Topics

 Flexible working options aid in retaining employees with caregiving responsibilities, and may be offered as reasonable accommodations to employees with disabilities.
 The option of alternate work arrangements may also aid in recruiting a robust and diverse workforce.
 However, employers must ensure that any applicable external legal requirements, be they federal, state or local, are met.
 In addition, employers must enforce any internal work rules consistently.

-Marta Moakley, J.D., Legal Editor
+Author: Marta Moakley, JD, Legal Editor

 HR guidance on the legal risks and benefits of special work arrangements.